robogeek/sqlite3-key-value-data-store/README.md

 # Key/Value store for SQLite3, with data search features

-The `sqlite3-key-value-data-store` package is primarily a key/value store.
-It runs on top of SQLITE3, and is meant to be used in-memory (`:memory:`).
+The `sq3-kv-data-store` package is primarily a key/value store built on top of SQLITE3.
+While it is meant to be used in-memory (`:memory:`), it can be used with any SQLITE3 storage location.
+Its tables can be stored alongside other tables in an application using SQLITE3.

+# Features

-Like other KVS packages it has `put`, `get`, `update`, and `delete` methods that take a simple text _key_ to add/retrieve/update/delete a _value_.
+* Like other KVS packages it has `put`, `get` `update`, and `delete` methods that take a simple text _key_ to add/retrieve/update/delete a _value_.
 The _value_ is treated as, and stored as, JSON.

-The additional feature of interest is the `find` method allowing MongoDB-like searching on the JSON data.
+* It also supports `keys` and `exists` methods.
+* It supports a powerful `find` operating for performing Mango/Mongo-like queries on the JSON values stored in the `value` field.
 This relies on SQLITE3's built-in JSON capabilities.
 Selector objects are converted, on the fly, into SQL WHERE clauses testing JSON fields.

-Comparison to related packages:
+# Comparison to related packages

 * KeyV is a typical key/value store.
     * Its API supports `get`, `set` and `delete` methods.